ceciliacase/money-coach-website/_posts/2019-01-02-Yearly-Review.md

 - I have also taken this opportunity to practice being more present with my friends.
 I have a solid group of long term friends, and I want to make sure to nurture those relationships.

 # What conclusions can I draw from this review?
+Look at how many places I "failed"!
+I only have one goal that is an unqualified success.
+But did I really fail?
+Heck no, of course not!
+I have grown so much, changed my path and my perspective, and have become a more confident person.
+My goals were helpful, because setting them gave me a path, but if I had been too rigid, I wouldn't have been flexible, and open to new opportunities.
+So I'm delighted with where I am, and I'm excited for the next year to start.
 As I said last year, it's remarkable where I am this year as compared to last year.
 I feel like a completely different person.
 I'm confident in ways I never would have thought to ask for, and I'm more aware of how to heal some other parts of my life that I haven't quite gotten to, yet.
 This year has most certainly not been all kittens and cinnamon.
 But it has been one of the most productive and revealing years of my life.

 # What are my goals for 2019?
 My financial goals haven't changed much over this last year.
 I am going to continue with a variation of what I had last year.